 A larger earnest money deposit shows you are serious and are willing to put your cash on the table.
 Sellers will feel you are more committed to, say, a 3% deposit, rather than a 1% deposit.
 In other words, if a home is listed at $300,000, don’t offer a $500 deposit.
 The seller could feel you have nothing at risk and could walk away from the transaction without losing much, and that could make the seller nervous.
 A deposit of $5,000, $10,000 or $15,000 says “I am committed to buying this home.”

 If you are able to pay “all cash” for a home, say so.
 Although it's always “all cash” in the end to the seller, even if the buyer obtains a loan.
 However, this lets the seller know that your transaction is not dependent on receiving loan approval is more attractive to a seller.

 Shorten Inspection Periods

 Many standard real estate purchase contracts give the buyer X number of days to perform inspections before the buyer is required to proceed with the transaction.
-If the default in your purchase contract is 17 days, try shortening that time period to 10.
-By federal law, unless you specifically waive your right under the Lead Paint Disclosure, you have 10 days to inspect the property for signs of lead paint contamination.
+If the default in your purchase contract is 17 days, try shortening that period to 10.
+By federal law, unless you specifically waive your right under the Lead Paint Disclosure, you have ten days to inspect the property for signs of lead paint contamination.

 Waive Some Contingencies

 If you have spoken to your legal advisor and feel comfortable risking your deposit, you might want to consider waiving contingencies such as those for loans, appraisals or inspections.
 However, there are risks.
 If you waive an appraisal contingency and the home appraises below your sales price, you will need to make up that difference in cash.
-But without some contingencies, your offer will be more than solid than a competitor’s.
+But without some contingencies, your offer will be more appealing than a competitor’s.